Disaster Preparedness and Mitigation Grant

 Award amount: The approved award will be dependent upon the availability of funds and other factors.
 These types of grants must be cost-effective; the award amount is variable.

-Purpose: Emergency grants serve the purpose of addressing basic humanitarian needs in the early stages of disaster response.
+Purpose: Relief grants serve the purpose of addressing basic humanitarian needs in the early stages of disaster response.

 Activities: Examples include but are not limited to food supplies, safe and secure housing, volunteer coordination and support, material supplies, outreach, information and referral, spiritual and emotional care-giving, preliminary damage assessment, and casework.

-Duration: Emergency grants are to be implemented and closed out within three to six months.
+Duration: Relief grants are to be implemented and closed out within three to six months.

 Purpose: Recovery grants support the project in achieving disaster recovery goals of adults, children, families, and/or households affected by disaster.